ITfoxtec/FoxIDs/docs/foxids-dev.md

     }

-And hit run!
+Hit run!
 The FoxIDs Control site should be lunched in a browser.

 Login with the default admin user `admin@foxids.com` with password `FirstAccess!`